 Step 4: Tap on iCloud Backup.

-2. Make Sufficient iCloud Storage
+4. Ensure Sufficient iCloud Storage

-Go to Settings and select user profile.
+You can head to Settings and select user profile.
 Tap on iCloud and check the remaining storage.

 Step 1: Open the iPhone Settings app.